Better Business on Purpose

 This podcast is presented by Mission & Fields, consulting and coaching to take your business to the next level.
 The “Better Business on Purpose” podcast exists to spur you on in pursuing the deeper questions related to leading a business, questions that require the interaction of strategy and identity.

-– Yeah, so we’re gonna get pretty focused today and we’re gonna talk about focus and prioritization.
+Butler – Yeah, so we’re going to get pretty focused today and we’re going to talk about focus and prioritization.
 Oh yeah.
 So, talking about focus and prioritization, Yates, any instances recently that come to mind that might be a good anecdote to talk about?

-– Well, I dreaded it.
-I didn’t, I love my kids, but you know, it was gonna be a rigamarole, which means up and back fast.
+Yates – Well, I dreaded it.
+I didn’t, I love my kids, but you know, it was going to be a rigamarole, which means up and back fast.
 What were you saying?

-– I was gonna say indoor waterpark, of course you were dreading it.
+Butler – I was going to say indoor waterpark, of course you were dreading it.

-– Well, see, that’s a good question.
+Yates – Well, see, that’s a good question.
 So, right off the bat, when we got there, everything started to change, so this is like actual strategy and focus and prioritization.
-So, you think you know all the factors involved, like you think you know what you are prioritizing, so when you set a strategy, like we’re gonna do this, not that, and it seems very obvious and very simple.
+So, you think you know all the factors involved, like you think you know what you are prioritizing, so when you set a strategy, like we’re going to do this, not that, and it seems very obvious and very simple.
 So, when we do this, good.
 When we do that, bad.
 When that occurs, avoid it.
 Do this instead.
-So, you kind of, you’ve isolated what the key questions are, and you know what direction you wanna head in, and you know why.
+So, you kind of, you’ve isolated what the key questions are, and you know what direction you want to head in, and you know why.
 That’s when you’re doing it well.
 But then, when things start playing out, you start to realize, maybe we haven’t considered all of the factors that are going to be thrown at me to test my sense of focus and prioritization.
-You know, an example, right when we got there, I guess my mom and dad had decided to come on this trip, and so they drove from however many hours away, so clearly, this was gonna be like an important moment for them to be with the grandkids, so now there’s this other factor, you know?
-There’s what we wanna do and our goals, and now there’s what they wanna do and their goals, and they’re family, so it’s important to us what those are.
+You know, an example, right when we got there, I guess my mom and dad had decided to come on this trip, and so they drove from however many hours away, so clearly, this was going to be like an important moment for them to be with the grandkids, so now there’s this other factor, you know?
+There’s what we want to do and our goals, and now there’s what they want to do and their goals, and they’re family, so it’s important to us what those are.
 Now, we didn’t sync up on those beforehand, of course, so we’re running our train, and we get there and get the boys in and we’re ready to execute on the strategy and just take a look around and asses what there is to do and plan it out so we can just milk the time that we have well.
 And my mom runs up and grabs one of my kids and says, “Hey, his cousin is waiting for him “over on this other ride.
-“I’m gonna take him over there.
+“I’m going to take him over there.
 “I’ll see you in a little bit.
-“I’m gonna be right back.”
+“I’m going to be right back.”
 And then, we’re like sans kids.
 I’m looking at my wife, she and I are staring at each other, feeling a little overwhelmed.
-Like this place is big, what are we gonna do?
+Like this place is big, what are we going to do?
 What do we do?
 Do we need clothes on?
 I mean, we did have clothes on, but it was like a bad dream, you’re naked.
 No, but we’re looking, you know, what do we do now?
-And we quickly realized this is gonna be different than we thought it was, you know?
+And we quickly realized this is going to be different than we thought it was, you know?
 I think that’s an emotion that leaders feel all the time.
-They go in, they’re gonna run a meeting this way.
+They go in, they’re going to run a meeting this way.
 They go, “This is different than what I thought it was.”
 You know?
 Sometimes for the good, sometimes it’s more difficult.
 But anyway, yeah, so what became very apparent was we needed to be able to pivot, and one of the things that’s so important about focus and prioritization, is that there’s purpose behind it.
-Just focusing or prioritizing without good whys expose you to the limitation of your purpose when a pivot potential comes up in front of you, a fork in the road, so if you have focus, I’m gonna do this, or prioritization, I’m gonna do this over this, and you’re committed to it but you don’t know why you’re committed to it, your ability to head in the same direction when things get mixed up is significantly limited.
+Just focusing or prioritizing without good whys expose you to the limitation of your purpose when a pivot potential comes up in front of you, a fork in the road, so if you have focus, I’m going to do this, or prioritization, I’m going to do this over this, and you’re committed to it but you don’t know why you’re committed to it, your ability to head in the same direction when things get mixed up is significantly limited.
 Have you experienced anything like that at your current gig?